 Nauru has decided to utilise its 'B' envelope funding through a multi-country disaster preparedness programme, to be implemented by SOPAC.
-This project is expected to commence late 2007 for a four-year period.
+This project is planned to be commenced in mid of 2008 with a time frame of four years.

 Other instruments